daaronr/markdown-cv/index.md

 *In 2021 I left my secure academic post:*

-- to pursue greater impact as a researcher at Rethink Priorities, and
+... to pursue greater impact as a researcher at Rethink Priorities, and

-- to build tools and programs promoting open, collaborative, and robust  research, as well as teaching, learning, and training outside of traditional university degree schemes/
+...  to build tools and programs promoting open, collaborative, and robust  research, as well as teaching, learning, and training outside of traditional university degree schemes.

+\